nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 unlikely a user would want to modify a completed `Order`, and the user can always add a new `Order` instance in the worst case.

-### Mark an order as completed feature
+### Mark an order as complete feature

 #### implementation

-Marking an order as completed are implemented in [`DoneCommand.java`](https://github.com/AY2021S2-CS2103-W16-2/tp/blob/master/src/main/java/seedu/address/comamnds/DoneCommand.java)
+Marking an order as completed is implemented in [`DoneCommand.java`](https://github.com/AY2021S2-CS2103-W16-2/tp/blob/master/src/main/java/seedu/address/comamnds/DoneCommand.java).

-`DoneCommand` extends from `command` and overwrites the operations `execute()` and `equals()`
+`DoneCommand` extends from `command` and overwrites the operations `execute()` and `equals()`.

-Given below is an example usage scenario and how the marking an order as completed feature behaves at each step.
+Given below is an example usage scenario and how the feature of marking an order as complete feature behaves at each step.

 Step 1.
-The user launches CHIM which will restored archived customers , orders and cheeses.
+The user launches CHIM which will restore archived customers , orders and cheeses.

 Step 2.
 The user issues the command `done 1` to mark the first order shown in the `listorders` as completed.
 The `done` command calls `DoneCommand.execute()` which will check the index given is valid and order selected is not completed yet.